space-logistics-org/spacenet/spacenet/schemas/test/README.md

-# Spacenet Schema Test Suite
+# SpaceNet Schema Test Suite

 Contains unit tests for the schemas defined in `schemas`.